Call us on

 Morocco

-Our travel designers Jack and Natalie are particularly excited about some brand new interactive experiences for the coming year.
+Our travel designers Jack and Rosie are particularly excited about some brand new interactive experiences for the coming year.
 In Marrakesh and Fes, you can meet local artisans and learn how to make pottery, perfume, carpets or drums by hand.
 Fish for oysters in Oualidia, go wine tasting in Meknes or learn about Sufism from an expert anthropologist – the options are endless.

-Luckily, we know plenty of hotels that are committed to making a positive impact on the people and places around them.
-Kasbah Tamadot in the High Atlas Mountains will reopen in 2024, offering authentic experiences like Berber cooking classes and local village visits.
+For those interested in Morocco luxury riads and Morocco cultural tours, we have excellent recommendations.
+Kasbah Tamadot in the High Atlas Mountains reopened in 2024, and continues to offer authentic experiences like Berber cooking classes and local village visits.
 We also love Dar Ahlam in the Sahara, La Villa des Orangers in Marrakesh and Riad Fes in Fes’s medina.

 Botswana

-As we look toward 2024 and beyond, we’re more focused than ever on responsible travel – and in Botswana, that means choosing camps that are designed to protect habitats and empower communities.
+As we look toward 2026 and beyond, we’re more focused than ever on responsible travel – and in Botswana, that means choosing camps that are designed to protect habitats and empower communities.
 Our travel designers highlight Wilderness Kwetsani Camp in the Okavango Delta, which supports nearby Jao village by contributing essential daily supplies and works with local communities to conserve wilderness areas.

 South Africa

-Although we’ve always loved South Africa as a safari destination, in 2024 we also want to explore its idyllic coastal enclaves.
+Although we’ve always loved South Africa as a safari destination, in 2026 we also want to explore its idyllic coastal enclaves.
 If you visit from June to October, you can go whale watching off the coast near Cape Town.
 Stay at Tintswalo Atlantic just outside the city for a romantic escape – and for the ultimate couple’s trip or honeymoon, tack on a trip to the Seychelles.

 Kenya

 Along with Tanzania, Kenya is also renowned for the seasonal spectacle that is the Great Wildebeest Migration.
-But there’s much more to see here as well, and in 2024 we’re leaning toward more remote and underexplored regions.
+But there’s much more to see here as well, and in 2026 we’re leaning toward more remote and underexplored regions.
 For example, visit the Lewa conservancy to see thriving populations of endangered black rhinos and Grevy’s zebras – and stay at the cosy Lewa Wilderness.

 Another relatively off-the-radar destination is Samburu National Reserve, an arid bushland that’s home to the Indigenous Samburu people.
 Here you can stay at the community-owned and operated Sarara Camp or the lavish Sasaab Lodge, both of which provide opportunities to engage with community members and learn about local culture and traditions.

-Finally, Kenya is the perfect place for a family safari in 2024.
+Finally, Kenya is the perfect place for a family safari in 2026.
 Our travel designer Jamey can help you create the ideal itinerary to match your kids’ ages and interests.
 Stay in the family cottage at Governors’ Mugie in Laikipia, which welcomes children of all ages, or at Sala’s Camp in the Maasai Mara, with two family tents and a wide range of child-friendly activities.

 Zambia